Top

 1. Guaranteed Pension Income

 Pension plans provide you with a guaranteed income flow after retirement.
-For example, in immediate annuities, you can start receiving payouts as soon as you retire, providing you peace from financial worries.
+For example, in immediate annuities, you can start receiving payouts as soon as you retire, providing you with peace from financial worries.

 2. Tax-Efficiency